-In the analysis of accidents in the WZ, the SWITRS raw data file was processed with some Python coding but had to be manually processed using Excel.
+In the analysis of accidents in the work zone, the SWITRS raw data file was processed with some Python coding but had to be manually processed using Excel.
 The geospatial latitude and longitude values were not reliable.
 Fields describing the accident were used inconsistently, and terminology varied and had to be interpreted on a case-by-case basis.

 The total counts for the accidents found using the three databases is shown in Table 5.3.
-It does not include the last period W22/23 because it was not available in TIMS.
+It does not include the last period W22/23 because data from this period were not available in TIMS.